-It’s a subtle but important distinction — because each is known for almost completely, antithetical outcomes.
+It’s a subtle but important distinction — because each is known for almost completely antithetical outcomes.
 One is known for wisdom, in the sense of “the wisdom of crowds,” and the other is known for short-sighted, misguided behavior (usually aggression), in the sense of “mob mentality.”

-Two very different outcomes… So what are the nuanced, but key differences, of each?
+So what are the nuanced, but key differences, of each?

 Additionally, do you “join” a crowd?
 Or are you just a part of one without knowing it?
 And is there a point in which a crowd becomes a mob?
-If so, what are the characteristics of that point — and is it a point of which there is no return?
+If so, what are the characteristics of that point — and is it a point from which there is no return?
 It’s been interesting to think about this in a world where you can see the benefits of a crowd working together (for the benefit of all) in something like Wikipedia one minute, then see the “culture of outrage” on Twitter the next.

 It’s a tough question, but I’ll try to answer it.

 Zooming out, in the day and age we live in, technology connects us with others across the globe more seamlessly than at any point in human history.